prometheusresearch/baseline-codebase/src/rex.mart/README.rst

 extension.
 This kind of entry accepts the following properties:

 dynamic
-    This property identifies which Definer to execute.
+    This property identifies which `Definer <Built-In Definers_>`_ to execute.
     This property is required.

 options
     This property is a mapping that allows you to specify options to pass into